top of page

 These aspects shape all other customs.
 In human society, you may find various culture categories: high, low, folk, popular, mass, and material culture.
 Culture can be thoughts of social influence, and it must be social.
 Without it, there is no concept of Culture.

 High Culture refers to cultural products that are perceived by some to be the pinnacle of creative achievement and thus to have a higher status in society (for example, classical music).
-The concept of High Culture was introduced by Matthew Arnold, who defined Culture as the disinterested endeavor after man’s perfection, which is obtained by the effort to know the best that has been said and thought in the world (1869).
+The High Culture concept was introduced by Matthew Arnold.
+He defined Culture as the disinterested endeavor after perfection, obtained by the effort to know the best that has been said and thought in the world (1869).

-Low Culture is a derogatory term used to refer to cultures that are seen as inferior, or of low or no value.
+Low Culture is a derogatory term used to refer to cultures seen as inferior or of low or no value.

 Folk Culture refers to the everyday practices of ordinary local people, often rooted in long-standing traditions.

 Mass Culture, Consumer Culture, or Popular Culture refers to cultural products manufactured by entrepreneurs and media companies in modern capitalist societies.
-They are produced for mass consumption.
+The products are produced for mass consumption.

 A preoccupation with materialism is typical of modern societies in the Western world, especially the United States.
-Material objects play a vital role and determine a person's social status.
+Material objects play a vital role and determine social status.

-ps.
-You may also find the term Dual Sector Model which is referred to as the Lewis Model.
-This, however, is the model in developmental economics that explains the growth of a developing economy and has been created by Saint Lucian economist Sir Arthur Lewis.
+Ps You may also find the term Dual Sector Model, referred to as the Lewis Model.
+That, however, is the model in developmental economics that explains the growth of a developing economy and has been created by Saint Lucian economist Sir Arthur Lewis.

 Sources: